All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take GH peptides during a caloric deficit?

 Yes.
 GH peptides may actually be particularly beneficial during a cut.
 Growth hormone promotes fat oxidation and helps preserve lean tissue during caloric restriction.
-However, the GH response to peptides may be slightly blunted in a severe deficit.
+But the GH response to peptides may be slightly blunted in a severe deficit.

 Are GH peptides better than BPC-157 for injury recovery?